Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 When I just want to download a YouTube video without jumping through hoops, SaveFrom.net Helper is usually my shortcut.
 It adds a clean "Download" button right under YouTube videos — no new tab, no right-click tricks, just click and save.

-Unfortunately, if you are in the United States, you won't be able to use it to download YouTube videos unless you use a VPN.
-I checked the official announcement, and the specific reason given is copyright infringement, so I don't think I need to say more about respecting copyright, right?
+Unfortunately, if you are in the United States, you will not be able to use it to download YouTube videos unless you use a VPN.
+The official announcement cites copyright infringement as the specific reason.

 - Fast and totally free